 Your application should be accompanied by an original documentary film idea/treatment.
 Outline the content, style, and structure.

-Your application should also be accompanied by a short example (if available) of existing documentary film production work, with a clear note of your role in each production.
+Your application should also be accompanied (if available) by a short example of existing documentary film production work, with a clear note of your role (director, producer, camera etc) in each production.

 Funding opportunities available for this course:

 Graduates go into a range of film-making options such as production and academic research.
 Alumni of this course have also gone on to associate producer roles and commissions in broadcast and independent sectors.
 Much depends on individual focus and aspiration.

 Many former students are now building strong reputations for their work on the course.
 Alana McVerry is a producer at VICE after making documentaries for the BBC; Leila Hussain is making short documentary features all over the world for CCN; Anahi Aradas has made films for BBC World and Victoria Burns won a Mead Fellowship to make a one-hour observational documentary on the Elephant & Castle Shopping Centre.

 UAL Jobs and Careers